 Guidelines—The usual range for this ratio includes results than 5 percent.
 Anything materially higher should be investigated further with the financial services section of the state insurance department.
 Does the company have a business plan?
 What is management’s expertise in product pricing, underwriting, claims and reserving in new lines of business?
 Why is the company changing product lines?
 Are there changes in the marketplace that impact a company’s decision to shift direction?
 Are there changes in company ownership or management that have resulted in shifts in product mix or entrance into new geographic areas?

-Each state’s financial analysis department should be identifying the companies doing business in each state with IRIS ratios outside the norm, should be sharing that information with market regulators and may have already completed an inquiry into the reasons for the result and whether there is any real cause for concern.
+Each state’s financial analysis department should be identifying the companies doing business in that state with IRIS ratios outside the norm andshould be sharing that information with market regulators.
+The domiciliary statemay have already completed an inquiry into the reasons for the result and whether there is any real cause for concern.
 In addition, the NAIC makes IRIS ratio information directly accessible to regulators through iSite+.

 Since IRIS ratios were originally developed for financial purposes, market analysts must keep in mind the similarities and differences between market analysis and financial analysis and how these affect the use of IRIS ratios.
 As noted before, unusual IRIS scores do not necessarily indicate financial problems; however, they could still be of interest to market analysts.
 For example, a company could have the capital to venture safely into a new, untested line of business, but might not have the customer service resources in place—or vice versa.